oslabs-beta/AthenaJS/README.md

 ### Compare Component Render Times

 💠 Curious which components are causing or have the potential to cause a bottleneck in your application?
 Every time you render a new component, the render time is captured using the React Profiler API, the same API that React Dev Tools are built on.
 Render times can be added to a bar graph with the click of a button to easily compare render times across different components.

+### Save Components

+💠 Press 'Save Library' to save your component library to your home directory.
+Your components will be persisted between sessions, so you can easily pick up from where you left off.
+Render any of your components and make changes to them, delete them from your library, or export them as a jsx file to easily integrate the components you develop into your React projects.

 ### UI Whiteboard